 The kitchen was relocated so that it runs along the western wall and the dining room now runs beside this.
 Sliding doors now connect this space with the remaining section of the back deck and also open up the back of the kitchen to the courtyard below.

-The existing living room was converted to another bedroom and a main entry hall.
+We converted the existing living room to another bedroom and the main entry hall.
 The bathroom was renovated and an ensuite built to sit beside it to connect into the front main bedroom.
 The third bedroom was expanded to the rear to increase the size of the room.
-A study nook was added in easy access of the kitchen
+A study nook was added with easy access to the kitchen.

-The kitchen is on the western wall with large areas for storage and consists of a large island bench which serves the open dining area.
+The kitchen is on the western wall with plenty of areas for storage and consists of a large island bench which serves the open dining area.
 This open area directly connects to the original deck and outdoor patio.
-By opening up the rear of the house it became more spacious, light and an enjoyable space with connection to the outside.
-Therefore bringing the two areas together.
+By opening up the rear of the house, it became more spacious, light and an enjoyable space with a connection to the outside; therefore bringing the two areas together.

 Backyard Additions and Changes